NOMINATE A GIANT

-We’ve heard from over 12 THOUSAND of you recognizing Giants in your community.
-Our team was so moved and inspired by the stories you shared and we wanted to share those with all of our community.
+We’ve heard from more than 12 THOUSAND of you recognizing Giants in your community.
+Our team was so moved and inspired by the stories you shared that we wanted to share them with our entire community.
 Listed below are just a handful of the Giant nominations we received.
 We will be updating this list so make sure to check back and see what new stories we are sharing.
-If you have a story you’d like to share or a Giant in your community you’d like to recognize head over to our Facebook page and write on our wall.
+If you have a story you’d like to share or a Giant in your community you’d like to recognize, head over to our Facebook page and write on our wall.

-To support bully prevention we are proud to partner with Pacer’s National Bully Prevention Center.
-Pacer is an incredible organization that can provide resources, guidance and assistance for those affected by bullying.
-If you are looking for help or need help, please visit their website for more information.
+To support bully prevention we are proud to partner with Pacer’s National Bullying Prevention Center.
+Pacer’s is an incredible organization that can provide resources, guidance and assistance for those affected by bullying.
+If you need help, please visit their website for more information.

 “Ripley Elementary school is our Giant.
 We as a school do not tolerate bullying and strive every day to make a difference with our students.
 We send home flyers against bullying and we work hard to make sure that every student understands that bullying or being mean to others has a huge impact on their lives.
 Everyone should be treated equally and with kindness and love.
 No room for hate in our school.”

 “The Giant who stands up against bullying in our community is a person with a giant heart — our principal, Mrs. Spiratos!
 She speaks at weekly morning assemblies, and often addresses bullying…what it is and what to do.
 She even had an assembly last year addressing how to tell jokes and be humorous without making fun of others and making them the butt of the joke!
 That was a great lesson, and a fun one too!
 Mrs. Spiratos works tirelessly to get the “no bullying” message across to her students!”